Skrekulko/cryptopals-crypto-challenges/cryptopals/s06/c45/README.md

 \end{align*}
 ```

 And once again, the system has been broken.
 Now in both circumstances you can verify any message with any signature.
+For anyone interested in more on this topic, I highly recommend to read this [paper](https://iacr.org/cryptodb/data/paper.php?pubkey=3528) by Vaudenay.